vborets/GoogleCloudSkillsboost/Develop Solutions using Model Garden models and APIs: Challenge Lab/lab.md

 ## Develop Solutions using Model Garden models and APIs: Challenge Lab
+## Do Like the Video And Subscribe The Channel
 ### ⚠️ **Disclaimer**

 <div style="background-color: #fff3cd; padding: 15px; border-left: 5px solid #ffc107; border-radius: 4px; margin: 20px 0;">